check_circleStudy Completed

-Neuropathic pain associated with diabetic peripheral neuropathy, Peripheral neuropathic pain, Diabetes Mellitus
+Neuropathic pain associated with diabetic peripheral neuropathy, Peripheral neuropathic pain, Diabetes mellitus

 A study to learn how safe BAY2395840 is and how well it works in participants who have diabetic nerve pain